arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 echo "can-dev" | sudo tee > /etc/modules-load.d/can-dev.conf
 sudo systemctl reboot
 ```
 Within the Portenta X8's shell, Docker containers offer a streamlined environment for specific tasks, such as command-based CAN bus operations.
-The `cansend` command is one such utility that facilitates sending CAN frames.
+The `cansend` command facilitates sending CAN frames.

 To use the `cansend` command, it is crucial to set up the appropriate environment.
 First, clone the following container repository.